jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html), which the assignment warned is a legacy class retained only for backward compatability.
 New implementations should not use it.
 But for the purpose of this assignment, it could be used along with several other suggestions, such as [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html).
 Though not listed in the assignment, [Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) might be a reasonable option as well.

 I have no memory of attempting to isolate tokens.
 We may have attempted to extract tokens from the expression.
-We may have also attempted to extract index values which are defined more like sparse array, with zero values omitted, or a map of __Integer => Integer__ where the `key` is the index into the array and the `value` is the array's index value.
+We may have also attempted to extract index values which are defined more like sparse array, with zero values omitted, or a `Map` of __Integer => Integer__ where the `key` is the index into the array and the `value` is the array's index value.

 Here's the assignment's description of variable and array values:
 > Since the expression has a variable, a, the evaluator needs to be supplied with a file that has a value for it.
 Here's what etest1.txt looks like, and in this example lower-case letters are variable declarations and defintions and upper-case letters are array declarations and definitions: